jeffh/Fox/docs/source/tutorial.rst

 produces.

 Notice that the last element has significance since it failed to shrink all the way to zero like the other elements.
-It's also worth noting that just because a value has been shrunk to zero doesn't exclude it's potential significance, but it is usually less likely to be significant.
+Also note that just because a value has been shrunk to zero doesn't exclude it's potential significance, but it's usually less likely to be significant.
 In this case, the second to last element happens to be significant.

 .. warning:: Due to the ``maximum size`` configuration.
 Fox limits the range
              of random integers generated.
 Fox's default maximum size is 200.